NL33/electron-git/z-changelog.md

 ### Working Chrome text searching if Chrome > View > Developer > Allow Javascript from Apple Events is turned on
 -if this is not turned on, then there won't be chrome text searching, but the rest of the chrome functionality will work fine.
 -the search bar's placeholder will indicate if chrome text searching is available.
+-this code will also now return more icons for chrome tabs in the case that "Allow Javascript from Apple Events" is turned on

 ********